Nearly a third of workers don’t want to ever return to the office - Up News Info

 That also means more employers will begin to reopen their offices—and we’ll get to see to what degree WFH sticks around.

-To get an eye on the future of work, Future Forum by Slack,nbsp;conducted a three-month survey of over 9,000 knowledge workers or skilled office workers around the world—something they used to build their Remote Employee Experience Index.
+To get an eye on the future of work, Future Forum by Slack conducted a three-month survey of over 9,000 knowledge workers or skilled office workers around the world—something they used to build their Remote Employee Experience Index.
 Future Forum by Slack gave Analytics exclusive access to that raw data.*

 Here’s what we found.